AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 </tbody>
 </table>

-Notice that the list in **R** is also accessible using attribute-like referencing ($, we’ll discuss more about this a bit later).
+Notice that the list in `R` is also accessible using attribute-like referencing (using `$`, we’ll discuss more about this a bit later).

 Lists are useful due to their flexibility.
 You can make lists of lists of lists, filled with arbitrary data types and structures of arbitrary